-The fair value of assets and liabilities classified as Level 3 (if any) is determined by the use of valuation models.
+The fair value of assets and liabilities classified as level 3 (if any) is determined by the use of valuation models.
 These include discounted cash flow analysis or the use of observable inputs that require significant adjustments based on unobservable inputs.

-Critical accounting judgements, estimates and assumptions Continued Recovery of deferred tax assets (refer to Note 3)
+Recovery of deferred tax assets (refer to Note 3)